Shawson/ESGamePadDetect/README.md

 # ESGamePadDetect

 Simple command line app which returns XML.
+Originally built for use with https://github.com/Shawson/RetroWin

 Developed for use with a POWERSHELL script I'm working on, this takes the DeviceName and DeviceGUID from an EmulationStation es_input.cfg file, and tries to lookup the given details against DirectInput to grab the controllers Product Id & Vendor Id (VID/PID).
 This can then be used to match this config with the Autoconfig files used to RetroArch.